 If you meet our academic and other requirements, you will be invited to the Multiple Mini Interviews (MMIs) which are a compulsory part of the selection process.

-No Skype/remote interviews will be possible as we believe that face to face assessment of an applicant’s abilities is important.
+Normally, no Skype/remote interviews will be possible as we believe that face to face assessment of an applicant’s abilities is important.
 The MMIs will consist of a number of stations which will be mapped to the General Medical Council’s Promoting Excellence and the NHS Constitution.
 The stations will assess attributes including:

 Performance at each station is scored according to a check list, defined in advance, by the trained interviewer who may be a doctor, scientist or simulator.
 The number of marks available at each station are the same.
 For each applicant a total score is cumulated across stations and applicants are ranked according to total score.
 The rank of an applicant is part of the main factors influencing whether an offer of a place is made.